xxuhere/CVG-Tietronix/DNH/README_Dashboard.md

 - BOOST_ROOT : The same Boost location used for DNH.
 - DNH_ROOT : Set to {CVG_REPO_ROOT}\DNH
 - OPENSSL_ROOT : The same Boost location used for DNH.
+- OPENCVINCL_DIR : The location of the OpenCV include directory.
+It should end with *\include.
+- OPENCVLIB_DIR : The location of the OpenCV library directory.
+It should end with *.\lib.

 ### Using CVGData